What is the Difference Between Facebook, Instagram, LinkedIn, and Pinterest?

 85% of female users use Pinterest to plan major life moments including weddings, birthdays, and baby showers.
 You can also increase traffic and engagement by taking advantage of seasonally relevant events (January fitness surge, summer BBQs) and holidays.

 Pinterest recently rolled out the video pins feature, which can help your pin stand out among the sea of pins.
 Videos that teach people how to do something are extremely popular and are likely to be saved on boards for future reference.

 If you are a brand, the large number of users on Facebook will almost guarantee that you will find a portion of your target audience.
 However, because content is continually refreshed on people’s timelines, you’ll need to be prepared to have a daily advertising budget to ensure that your posts are seen by your audience on a consistent basis.

 If your target audience skews younger and you want to experiment with influencer marketing, having a robust Instagram presence will help you connect with your target audience.
 Instagram’s advertising platform is powered by parent company Facebook’s engine, so you can leverage its sophisticated targeting algorithm to find your ideal customer.

 If you are a B2B business, LinkedIn is the social network to focus on.

 If your target audience is women and you fall into food, beauty, health, motherhood, or DIY category, Pinterest can be a great marketing tool for your brand.

 Are you looking to develop a social media marketing strategy?
 CC:S can help.
-Whether you are a new brand just starting out or an established organization looking to grow your presence online, contact us for a consultation and see how we can help you connect with your audience.
+Whether you are a new brand just starting out or an established organization looking to grow your presence online, contact us for a free consultation and see how we can help you connect with your audience.